Aryzon/3d-print-MR-headset/README.md

 # 3d-print-MR-headset
 Here you will find the 3D files which contain the Aryzon 3D printable MR headset.
 This headset uses your iOS or Android phone to show content in true volumetric 3D, similar to other expensive headsets like the Microsoft HoloLens.
 It is developed by us at Aryzon and works with our AR Studio app so you can easily visualize models from Sketchfab, Google Poly or your own 3D models.

+## Remix the design
+We have open sourced the design of the headset and anyone is welcome to change it or make recommendations to improve it.

 ## The parts
 There are some parts that cannot be printed, like the visor, mirror, lenses and headband.
 You can order these parts here: https://www.aryzon.com/3dprint